simo101/Mendix-TTN-Workshop/README.md

 ![alt text][signup]

 Once you have signed up you will need to confirm your account.
-You should receive an email with a link which once clicked will provision your new account.
+You should receive an email with a link, which once clicked will provision your new account.

 ![alt text][confirm]